Stroud throws 5 TDs, No. 7 Buckeyes bury Maryland 66-17

-COLUMBUS, Ohio (AP) — C.J.
-Stroud threw five touchdowns passes, Ohio State scored on nine straight possessions and the No. 7 Buckeyes steamrolled Maryland 66-17 on Saturday.

-Stroud and the Buckeyes (5-1, 3-0 Big Ten) had their way with Terps.
-The freshman quarterback was 24 for 33 for 406 yards and threw two touchdown passes each to star wideouts Chris Olave and Garrett Wilson against a depleted Maryland secondary before taking a seat after three quarters.

-“I think his preparation has been excellent,” Ohio State coach Ryan Day said.
+“I think his preparation has been excellent,” Day said.
 “I think he sees the field well.
-He's got some good players around him, but he’s also making really good throws.
+He’s got some good players around him, but he’s also making really good throws.
 His timing is right, he’s seeing the field, making good decisions.
 And so that is allowing us to run the offense and to be very efficient.”

+Ohio State scored on nine straight possessions and piled up 598 yards of offense as the Buckeyes (5-1, 3-0 Big Ten) had their way with the Terps (4-2, 1-2).

+Stroud threw for 406 yards, including two touchdown passes each to star wideouts Chris Olave and Garrett Wilson against a depleted Maryland secondary.

 It wasn't until the Buckeyes' 10th and final drive of the game, when the regulars were all out of the game, that the Terps managed to stop them on downs.